NicolaFrancescon/Kalman-enhanced-SLDA-for-Land-Use-Classification/README.md

 ### Step 5: Compare Simulations
 Compare the performance of different pipelines in terms of execution time and classification accuracy using the `Comparing results.ipynb` notebook.
 The required comparison functions are included in the notebook's preamble.

-### Step 6: Retrieve Execution Times
-Numerical execution times for various pipelines can be extracted using the `Restore times.py` script.

 ## Additional Notes

 ### Supporting Files